4 Reasons To Love February

 The Unofficial Guide to Ugly Christmas Sweaters

-To begin with let’s start with a good working definition of an Ugly Christmas Sweater.
-Any garment such as a vest, sweatshirt, or sweater that is covered with a combination of felt figures and symbols, glitter, gemstones, sparkles, tinsel and fake snow.
-Bonus points are given for the addition of working lights and talking characters.
+An Ugly Christmas Sweater is any garment such as a vest, sweatshirt, or sweater that is covered with a combination of felt figures and symbols, glitter, gemstones, sparkles, tinsel and fake snow.
+Bonus points are given working lights and talking characters.

 For Non-DIY People